getlift/lift/docs/server-side-website.md

 ### Forwarded headers

-By default, CloudFront will forward the following HTTP headers to the backend running on Lambda:
+By default, CloudFront is configured to forward the following HTTP headers to the backend running on Lambda:

 - `Accept`
 - `Accept-Language`